tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/使用 CDN 加速访问/CDN 加速概述_intl_en.md

 - Origin-pull authentication: If the requested content is not cached on the edge node, the content will be pulled from the origin.
 If COS is used as the origin and origin-pull authentication is enabled, the CDN edge node will use a special service identity to access the COS origin to obtain and cache the data in the private bucket.
  - CDN service authorization: You can authorize the CDN service so that CDN edge nodes can use a special service identity to access the COS origin and pull content from it.
-- CDN authentication: When a user tries to obtain content cached on an edge server, the edge server will verify the user via the authentication field in the URL according to the authentication rules to prevent unauthorized access and hotlinking, thus improving the security and reliability of the cache.
+- CDN authentication: When a user accesses an edge node to acquire cached data, the edge node verifies the authentication field in the access URL based on the authentication configuration rules.
+This prevents unauthorized access and hotlinking, thereby improving the security and reliability of the data cached in the edge node.

 ## Access Nodes of COS